Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 Here, we study a family of protocols inspired by the original CHSH construction and adopt the convention of~\cite{WAP20}, in which the ideal correlation $\qAB(a, b|x, y)$ available to the parties should be understood as the one obtained by them when sharing a \emph{partially entangled state} of two qubits:

-with the measurements of Alice and Bob, $M^x_a$ and $M^y_b$ in \eqnref{eq:correlation}, corresponding to eigenstate projectors of the dichotomic observables $A_x$ and $B_y$, respectively:~$A_0 = B_2 = \sigma_z$ for the key settings $\{x^*,y^*\}$, while $A_1$ and $B_{0/1}$ are chosen to maximise the CHSH-type functional:
+with the measurements of Alice and Bob, $M^x_a$ and $M^y_b$ in \eqnref{eq:correlation}, corresponding to eigenstate projectors of the dichotomic observables $A_x$ and $B_y$, respectively:~$A_0 = B_2 = \sigma_z$ for the key settings $(x^*,y^*)$, while $A_1$ and $B_{0/1}$ are chosen to maximise the CHSH-type functional:

 which accounts already for the finite detection efficiency, $\eta < 1$ in \eqnref{eq:lossy_corr}, and assumes deterministic binning of the `no-click' events.
-Note that, due to the linearity of the expression \eref{eq:S_det}, the above choice of measurements remains optimal when also the finite visibility, $V<1$ in \eqnref{eq:visibility}, is considered\footnote{With $\langle\bullet\rangle=\tr{\psi_\theta\bullet}$ in \eqnref{eq:S_det} being then effectively replaced by $\langle\bullet\rangle=\tr{\left[V\psi_\theta+(1-V)\frac{\openone}{4}\right]\bullet}$ for a given visibility $V<1$ in \eqnref{eq:visibility}.}.
+Note that, due to the linearity of the expression \eref{eq:S_det}, the above choice of measurements remains optimal when also the finite visibility, $V<1$ in \eqnref{eq:rhoV}, is considered\footnote{With $\langle X \rangle=\tr{\psi_\theta X}$ in \eqnref{eq:S_det} being then replaced by $\langle X \rangle=\tr{\left[V\psi_\theta+(1-V)\frac{\openone}{4}\right] X}$ according to \eqnref{eq:rhoV}.}.